edouerd/id.edouard.us/README.md

-##### id.edouard.us
+##### ux.edouard.us
-###### A personal web site re: my industrial design practice
+###### A personal web site re: my digital product design practice

 —

 Hi!

-This is the source for [id.edouard.us](http://id.edouard.us/), which a facet of my main presence, [edouard.us](https://edouard.us/).
+This is the source for [ux.edouard.us](http://ux.edouard.us/), which a facet of my main presence, [edouard.us](https://edouard.us/).
 Breaking up presentation in this manner allows me to distinctly display subsets of my practice in a way that best suits them, I believe.
 This site was built with [Jekyons](https://tinychime.github.io/jekyons/), my favorite way (so far) to rapidly stand up a static website.

 —